whylokesh/wisestreet-poc/README.md

 ## Overview

-WiseStreet MDT is a prototype that simulates a real financial research desk using OpenAI's function-calling and a manager/sub-agent architecture.
+WiseStreet POC is a prototype that simulates a real financial research desk using OpenAI's function-calling and a manager/sub-agent architecture.
 The system is designed to:

 - Interpret complex user queries about markets, companies, or macro trends.
 - Break queries into subtasks and delegate to expert sub-agents.